-German embassies have repeatedly stymied the LGBT support group Hamiam when it invites LGBT activists for training in Cologne, Germany.
-One of the latest activists to be blocked is the founder of Mauritania’s lone LGBT advocacy group.
+German embassies have repeatedly stymied the LGBT support group Hamiam when it invites human rights activists for training in Cologne, Germany.
+One of the latest activists to be blocked is the founder of a Mauritanian human rights advocacy group.

-Lamine, the founder and leader of the Nouakchott Solidarity Association, was invited to Hamiam’s week-long January workshop on security for activists.
+Amidou (a pseudonym), the founder and leader of the group, was invited to Hamiam’s week-long January workshop on security for activists.
 But when he approached the German embassy for a visa, it was denied.

 Embassy staff told him that, if he reached Germany, they feared that he would not return to Mauritania.
 He insists that he will.

-If he is ever granted a visa, Lamine will pay the cost of medical insurance and round-trip air travel to Cologne (a total of about US $950, or 300,000 Mauritanian ouguiya).
-Hamiam will pay the expenses incurred in Cologne.
+If he is ever granted a visa, Amidou will pay the cost of medical insurance and round-trip air travel to Cologne (a total of about US $950, or 300,000 Mauritanian ouguiya).
+Amidou will pay the expenses incurred in Cologne.
 Hamiam schedules its workshops in January and June of each year.

-Lamine described himself as an attorney — the first LGBT activist lawyer in Mauritania — who founded the organization in February 2015 in Nouakchott, Mauritania’s capital and largest city, in order to work to end discrimination and violence against LGBT Mauritanians.
+Amidou described himself as an attorney who founded the organization in February 2015 in Nouakchott, Mauritania’s capital and largest city, in order to work to end discrimination and violence by Mauritanians against Mauritanians.

-“We are trying sensitize the population about tolerance.
-We ask them to consider LGBT people simply as human beings like themselves,” he said.
+“We are trying sensitize the population about tolerance,” he said.

-The Mauritanian government has rejected a request to grant official recognition to the Nouakchott Solidarity Association, Lamine said.
+The Mauritanian government has rejected a request to grant official recognition to the group, Amidou said.

 The same denials have often occurred in the past, but a few activists eventually received visas after writing protest letters.